cljctools/mult/docs/design.md

+# mult: clojure(script) extension for vscode

+## rationale

+- clojure(script) IDE experience is no minor issue - it's the thing between you and programs
+- the editor and the extension
+  - should be long-term satisfactory, enjoyable and even inspiring
+  - should be open source
+  - should be written in clojure, or at least the extension should be written in clojure(script)
+    - for simplicity
+    - for asynchrony done via processes
+- the extension should
+  - support multiple repl connections from one editor window
+  - have a file configuration (for user and projects), where connections and repls can be specified (to not depend on key-combo connection sequences)
+  - be simpler, code-wise and feature-wise
+- making an editor in clojure is, no doubt, a goal, but the extension for an existing editor is a logical first step
+  - the work of making an extension is trasferrable even into an editor written in clojure, so the work won't be lost
+- existing editor + extension combos
+  - Emacs + Cider
+    - perfect, if you're into it
+  - IntelliJ + Cursive
+    - both closed source, Cursive comes with conditions
+  - VSCode + Calva
+    - can be considered the current best option
+    - VSCode is the undeniable best open source editor
+    - Calva works perfectly, but is written in typescript
+    - nodejs runtime is undesirable, but not a problem

-- should be possible
+## should be possible

 - have multiple repl connections from an editor window
 - every repl tab has a list of connections (1 or more)
 - every tab has a (savable in settings) switch which runtime to prefer for cljc files - clj or cljs
 - when switching between files, tab switches namesapces if they are relevant to connections
 - these settings (sets of connections and preferred runtimes for cljc) are savable in workspace's .vsocde/settings
 - point is: one editor window should allow for
   - seemless navigation between clj cljs cljc files
   - evaluation of forms in their respective runtimes and connections
 - configuration file(s) should be part of the repo
   - saved, e.g. in .vscode/mult.edn
 - when opening repo in vscode, mult reads config(s) and sets up all connections and repl tabs
   - * if user chooses 'set everything up as in config'
 - mult exposes a menu with all this options (in a tab, or dropdown after press)
   - you shouldn't have to know secret keybindings to get a list of available options(actions)
 - evaluation2
   - should be always possible (besides automatic/config):
     - open mult tab, add connections (connections are uris)
     - mult will switch connections when files change
     - but: tab may have a list of connections (like tags) on top, user can always override and select a connection
     - if so, anything from anywhere when evaluated in this tab, is sent to that connection
     - or user can by clicking switch tab to the another connection
     - or user can switch to default behavior
     - point is: user has full control over connections
       - they don't result from keycombo-popups
       - autodetection (if any) is secondary to: config, specifying connections as strings
       - connections are just connections and can be added/removed to/from repl tab(s)

+## notes

 - mult.edn
   - is either in .vscode/mult.edn or in ~/mult.edn